mateusz-kloch/ems/README.md

 └── requirements.txt
 ```
 ## Usage:
-:bulb: **Tip:** All options of each command can be used in any configuration.
+:bulb: All options of each command can be used in any configuration.

 ### "add" command:
-Requires entering the amount and description of the expense.
+:memo: Requires entering the amount and description of the expense.
 Optionally, you can enter a path to a custom database file and a date, otherwise the default path and today's date will be used.

     python run.py add 149.99 "Telephon installment"
 This command will add a new epense to the database file (default: "data/budget.db").
 If the database does not already exist, a new one will be started.